 - Dinnerware knife (to trim down the floral foam)

 - Pea stone gravel – Most hardware stores have this product.
 You would probably need about 2 – 5 lbs.
 (Other types of stone or gravel can be used, as well.)

 - 2 – 4oz bottles of white glue or clear craft glue (Water soluble)

 - Water, small bucket and a scoop or spoon

 Important!!
 Clean the gravel: Before you begin, figure out how much gravel you will need and transfer it into a colander.
 Next, rinse it really, really well to get off all the debris.
 Follow that up by letting all the water drain out and letting the gravel dry.

-Step 4 – Trim down the stem of each of the fake succulents with a wire cutter., if needed.
+Trim down the stem of each of the fake succulents with the wire cutting pliers, if needed.
 Yours may be short enough already.
 If you hold the plant upright next to the planter, you will get an idea of how much to trim off.
 Don’t trim off too much.
 You can always trim a little more if you need when actually planting it into the gravel.